microsoftgraph/microsoft-graph-docs/api-reference/beta/api/unifiedroleassignmentmultiple-post.md

 ## Request body

-In the request body, supply a JSON representation of [unifiedRoleAssignment](../resources/unifiedroleassignment.md) object.
-The request must have either a scope defined in Azure AD i.e. directoryScopeId or an application-specific scope i.e. appScopeId.
+In the request body, supply a JSON representation of [unifiedRoleAssignmentMultiple](../resources/unifiedroleassignmentmultiple.md) object.
+The request must have either a scope defined in Azure AD i.e. directoryScopeIds or an application-specific scope i.e. appScopeId.
 Examples of Azure AD scope are tenant ("/"), administrative units or applications.

 ## Response

-If successful, this method returns `201 Created` response code and a new [unifiedRoleAssignment](../resources/unifiedroleassignment.md) object in the response body.
+If successful, this method returns `201 Created` response code and a new [unifiedRoleAssignmentMultiple](../resources/unifiedroleassignmentmultiple.md) object in the response body.

 ## Example